Jack English (photographer): Photography

 English's interest in photography grew from a longstanding love of film, further fueled by his work in the fashion industry.
 In 1989, using a borrowed camera, English photographed jazz musician Chet Baker after a chance encounter in Cannes, followed by a portrait of Andy Warhol that was published in The Sunday Times magazine.

-In 1992, English came to a decision to abstain from drugs and alcohol and concentrate on a career as a photographer.
+In 1992, English made a decision to abstain from drugs and alcohol and concentrate on a career as a photographer.

 This new focus lead to several commissions.
 Eric Clapton hired English to photograph his 1992 tour of the US with Elton John as well as shoot images for the liner notes of his 1994 blues album From the Cradle.

 It was this album that caught the eye of Gary Oldman, who was preparing to shoot his debut film Nil By Mouth.
 Oldman was not looking for traditional "film stills" and sought out English for a meeting, ultimately recruiting him for the job.

 Oldman later recommended English to director Luc Besson, who then hired him to take photos on many of his blockbuster films, including The Fifth Element and Joan of Arc.

-Stills from Nil by Mouth and Joan of Arc are available in published in book form.
+Stills from Nil by Mouth and Joan of Arc are available in book form.

 After taking a break from shooting film stills to focus on other work, including an exhibition about Los Angeles homeless population, English returned in 2008 to shoot Roger Donaldson's The Bank Job.

-This began a stint of working on acclaimed British films, including Paddy Considine's BIFA award-winning directorial debut Tyrannosaur, Tomas Alfredson's Oscar nominated and BAFTA award-winning Tinker Tailor Soldier Spy, Peter Strickland's BIFA award-winning Berberian Sound Studio and Lynne Ramsay's BAFTA award-winning short film Swimmer.
+This began a stint of working on acclaimed British films, including Paddy Considine's BIFA-winning directorial debut Tyrannosaur, Tomas Alfredson's Oscar nominated and BAFTA award-winning Tinker Tailor Soldier Spy, Peter Strickland's BIFA-winning Berberian Sound Studio and Lynne Ramsay's BAFTA award-winning short film Swimmer.